 We also compared the total N fertilizer input at provincial derived from different studies in the period/years of 1994-2001, 2010, 2015, and 2018 (Figure 9).
-Generally, we found that the provincial N fertilizer use derived from our maps are more close to the statistical results than data derived from other products as supported by higher R (Figure 9).
+Generally, we found that the provincial N fertilizer use derived from our maps are

+250 more close to the statistical results than data derived from other products as supported by higher R2 (Figure 9).
 This indicates that our reconstructed maps are more advantaged than the existing data products in depicting the provincial nitrogen fertilizer use in China.

-Figure 67.
+Figure 7.
 Distribution of nitrogen fertilizers use (a-c) in 1961, (d-f) in 1980, (g-i) in 1990, and (j-l) in 2005 or 2013 (left column: Nishina et al. (2017)'s data; central column: Lu et al. (2017)'s data; right column: this study; the values indicate N fertilizers use rates per square meter cropland of each grid-cell).

-Figure 78.
-Comparisons of the Distribution of nitrogen fertilizers use in different studies (the most recent year with both data from this study and other study available was used in comparing; panels a-d: this study: panels e-h: data from(a & c) in 1994-2001 and (b & d) in 2015 (panels a-b: this study: panel c: data from Potter et al. (2010), Nishina et al. (2017),; panel d: data from Houlton et al. (2019), and Tian et al (2022); the value indicates N fertilizers use rates per square meter of land).
+Figure 8.
+Comparisons of the nitrogen fertilizers use in different studies (the most recent year with both data from this study and other study available was used in comparing; panels a-d: this study: panels e-h: data from Potter et al. (2010), Nishina et al. (2017), Houlton et al. (2019), and Tian et al (2022); the value indicates N fertilizers use rates per square meter of land).

-275 Figure 9.
+Figure 9.
 Comparisons of the total nitrogen fertilizer input in each province in China derived from different nitrogen fertilizer data products (the x-axis indicate the nitrogen fertilizer input obtained from the Chinese Statistical Yearbook; the black solid line indicate 1:1 line, and the red and blue lines indicate the linear regressions of the provincial nitrogen fertilizer input derive from this study and other studies; panels a-d show comparisons in the period/years of 1994-2001, 2010, 2015, and 2018, respectively; data of other studies were derived from the nitrogen fertilizer maps of Potter et al. (2010), Nishina et al. (2017), Houlton et al. (2019), and Tian et al. (2022), respectively)